-Some of his claims are that the Iglesia Ni Cristo was prophesied in the Bible.
-The specific prophecy they quote is Isaiah 43:5-6, “Fear not, for I am with you; I will bring your offspring from the east, and from the west I will gather you.
+Some of his claims are that the Iglesia ni Cristo was prophesied in the Bible.
+The specific prophecy quoted is Isaiah 43:5–6, “Fear not, for I am with you; I will bring your offspring from the east, and from the west I will gather you.
 I will say to the north, Give up, and to the south, do not withhold; bring my sons from afar and my daughters from the end of the earth.”
-Iglesia Ni Cristo interprets the word “east” as “far east” (based on a faulty translation) and claims that it points to the Iglesia Ni Cristo being created in the Philippines.
+Iglesia ni Cristo interprets the word east as “Far East” (based on a faulty translation) and claims that it points to the Iglesia ni Cristo being created in the Philippines.

-Another example of defective doctrine in the Iglesia Ni Cristo is their Christology.
+Another example of defective doctrine in the Iglesia ni Cristo is their Christology.
 They deny the divinity of Jesus Christ (as do all cults and false religions) and assert that Jesus was created by God and enabled to do miraculous works by God.
 They deny the doctrine of the Trinity.
 They claim that the Holy Spirit is an impersonal force.
-As such, they claim that the Christian church in its current form has apostatized, and that the Iglesia Ni Cristo is the reinstatement of the true church that was lost in the first century; and this by means of God’s last messenger, Felix Manalo—the founder of Iglesia Ni Cristo.
+They also claim that the Christian church in its current form has apostatized, and that the Iglesia ni Cristo is the reinstatement of the true church that was lost in the first century; and this by means of God’s last messenger, Felix Manalo—the founder of Iglesia ni Cristo.

-Another example of the cultic nature of Iglesia Ni Cristo is its claim to be the sole source of truth and salvation.
-This may seem odd since Christianity, as a whole, makes these claims of exclusivity too.
-The difference is that while Christianity does make exclusive claims, individual churches / denominations do not (or at least should not) claim to be the sole source of that exclusivity.
-True churches recognize that there are other Christian churches outside of the denomination that are rightfully Christian, and that we can all believe different things on secondary doctrines, yet still all be saved.
-Jesus Christ himself said that salvation was found in Him, that He was the only way to the Father (John 14:6), not membership in a specific church.
+Another example of the cultic nature of Iglesia ni Cristo is its claim to be the sole source of truth and salvation.
+This may seem odd since Christianity, as a whole, makes these claims of exclusivity, too.
+The difference is that, while Christianity does make exclusive claims, individual churches/denominations do not (or at least should not) claim to be the sole source of that exclusivity.
+True churches recognize that there are other Christian churches outside of their own denomination that are rightfully Christian and that we can all believe different things on secondary doctrines, yet still all be saved.
+Jesus Christ Himself said that salvation is found in Him, that He is the only way to the Father (John 14:6), not membership in a specific church.

-Here are some of the other un-biblical, or extra-biblical, doctrines that Iglesia Ni Cristo (INC) teaches:
+Here are some of the other unbiblical or extra-biblical doctrines that Iglesia ni Cristo teaches:

-• They believe that one must hear the gospel from authorized INC messengers and ministers.
+• They believe that one must hear the gospel from authorized Iglesia ni Cristo messengers and ministers.

-• They believe the official name of the church is “Iglesia Ni Cristo.”
-Other names are not the true name of the church, and thereby false churches.
+• They believe the official name of the church is “Iglesia ni Cristo.”
+Other names are not the true name of the church and, therefore, false churches.

-• They believe a person must be a member of an INC church and be water baptized to be saved.
+• They believe a person must be a member of an Iglesia ni Cristo church and be water baptized to be saved.

 • They believe people must avoid eating dinuguan, which is pork blood stew, a Filipino delicacy.